Seiko Matsuda: 1999–2003

-In June 2001, she released her fifty-fifth single Anata shika Mienai.
-The single debuted at number 30 on the Oricon Weekly charts and sold over 11k copies.
-On the same month, she released her thirty-fourth studio album LOVE & EMOTION Vol.1.
-The album debuted at number 19 on the Oricon weekly charts.
-Between July and August, Seiko held concert tour LOVE & EMOTION.
-In November, she released her fifty-sixth single Ai♡Ai:100% Pure♥Love.
+In June 2001, she released her fifty-fifth single "Anata shika Mienai".
+The same month, she released her thirty-fourth studio album "LOVE & EMOTION Vol.1".
+Between July and August, she was on her "LOVE & EMOTION" tour.
+In November, she released her fifty-sixth single "Ai♡Ai:100% Pure♥Love".
 It served as a theme song to the Fuji TV television program "100%Kyaeen!".
-The single debuted at number 49 and sold over 7k copies.
-This single marked the same low copies sold for the first time since 1998.
-On the same month, she released her thirty-fifth studio album LOVE & EMOTION Vol.2 and thirtieth home-video release "Seiko Matsuda Concert Tour 2001 LOVE & EMOTION".
-The album which represents the continuation of the album released in June at the same year.
-One of the songs were written by her daughter Sayaka, it became her second song since the 1999.
-It debuted at number 43 at Oricon Weekly charts.
+The single debuted at number 49.
+The same month, she released her thirty-fifth studio album "LOVE & EMOTION Vol.2" and thirtieth home-video release "Seiko Matsuda Concert Tour 2001 LOVE & EMOTION".
+The album continues the album released in June.
+One of the songs was written by her daughter, the second since 1999.
+It debuted at number 43.
 It become her last work to be released under Universal Music Japan, formerly known as Kitty MME.
 The home-video release includes footage from the live tour launched on the same year.
-On the same year, she made appearance on the New Year television program Kohaku for the 15th time.
-Seiko would not appear again in 10 years, until 2011.
+She made appearance on Kohaku for the 15th time, the last for the next ten years.